-It is one of the favorite lunch from Orissa which is also served in Lord Jaganathpuri temple as the favorite food of the gods.
+Today we will explore the favorite lunch of Orissa, i.e. Dahi Pakhala.
+This is seen as the favorite food of the gods here too.
+It is served in the famous Jagannath puri temple.
 Dahi Pakhala is like the state food of Odisha.
 It is found in restaurants, in shops, in temples and houses of rich and poor alike.
-It is as easy to make as buttermilk and has a refreshing balance of fluids, starch, salts and probiotic culture.
-Based on the age of the ferment, there might be some alcohol also present but its ability to fight heat and dehydration makes it an ideal afternoon beverage.
+This can be as easily made as buttermilk.
+It has a refreshing balance of fluids, starch, salts and probiotic culture.
+Based on the age of the ferment, there might be some alcohol also present. its ability to fight heat and dehydration makes it an ideal afternoon beverage.

 Dahi Pakhala Recipe